lindeas/jilo-web/README.md

 Chart.js is used in this project and is licensed under the MIT License.
 See license-chartjs file.

+Highlight.js is used in this project and is licensed under the BSD 3-clause License.
+See license-highlightjs file.

 ## requirements

 - web server (deb: apache | nginx)